navis-org/fafbseg-py/docs/source/intro.rst

 This data is effectively represented by pairs of x/y/z coordinates where one coordinate is pre- and the other one is postsynaptic.
-In combination with either the Google or the flywire segmentation, we can map these connections onto neurons to compile connectivity tables.
+In combination with either the Google or the FlyWire segmentation, we can map these connections onto neurons to compile connectivity tables.

 The raw data is publicly available: see